 - Candidates research companies on social media, with 70% saying they trust what employees say about a company over brand ads.
 (Betterteam)

 Companies that embrace — instead of fear — public-facing feedback, i.e., online reviews left by employees on sites like Glassdoor and Indeed, are more likely to have stronger employer branding than those that don’t.

 By monitoring employee reviews, you can determine whether or not your company is seen as a great place to work.
-And you can more accurately understand the perceptions that current and potential employees have of your organization.
+You can also more accurately understand the perceptions that current and potential employees have of your organization.

 Responding to reviews, meanwhile, serves as another engagement driver that can support your efforts to improve the overall employee experience.
 This is particularly critical for companies that may start to receive negative reviews because of a furlough or layoff.